-Before you access an Apsara File Storage NAS file system, you must create a NAS file system and mount the file system to an Elastic Compute Service (ECS) instance.
+Before you can access an Apsara File Storage NAS file system, you must create a NAS file system and mount the file system on an Elastic Compute Service (ECS) instance.
 This topic describes how to create a Network File System (NFS) file system in the NAS console.
 This topic also describes how to mount the NFS file system on an ECS instance of CentOS 8.2 in a virtual private cloud (VPC).
-You can then upload data to or download data from the file system.
+After you mount the file system on the instance, you can upload data to or download data from the file system.

 Step 1: Create an NFS file system and create a mount target for the file system

 - Log on to the NAS console.

 - In the File System Selection Guide section of the Overview page, click Create a General Purpose NAS File System.

 - On the buy page of General-purpose NAS file systems, set the parameters.
 The following table describes the parameters.
 For the parameters

 that are missing from the following table, select values based on your business requirements